Tecsisa/foulkon/README.md

 ### Docker

-In order to build the docker image, run:
+In order to build the docker images, run:
 ```
-sh build.sh
+make bin
 ```
 Then, you can run the docker image, mounting (-v) a config.toml or proxy.toml inside the container (you could also make a custom Dockerfile with "ADD my-custom-conf.toml /my-custom-conf.toml")
 ```